TheAgilityCollective/DNA/_docs/ownership-model.md

 Exactly!
 The idea is that, if we wouldn't trust someone to co-own the company, why would we trust them to represent the Collective at all?
 So if, after two years, we don't trust a member enough to offer them ownership, that's a sign they shouldn't be at here at all.

-So, every year around July we send an invite to all non-owners who have been around for at least 2 years, and ask them if they want to become owners.
+So, every year around July we will send an invite to all non-owners who have been around for at least 2 years, and ask them if they want to become owners.

 What does ownership cost?
 -------------------------